Kafka-In-Action-Book/Kafka-In-Action-Source-Code/KafkaInAction_Chapter1/README.md

 ### IDE setup

-1. We have used eclipse for my IDE.
+1. We have used eclipse for our IDE.
    To set up for eclipse run `mvn eclipse:eclipse` from the base directory of this repo.
    Or, you can Import->Existing Maven Projects.